Kim Kardashian Shows Off Her Killer Abs During Fun Day At The Ice Skating Rink

 In addition, both Khloe Kardashian and Kylie Jenner are pregnant.
 Kylie is keeping her pregnancy as quiet as possible, while Khloe is ready to announce that she and her boyfriend, Tristan Thompson, are expecting a baby girl.

-Judging from what the family has been doing and say as of late, it seems Season 16 of Keeping Up with the Kardashians will be just as dramatic.
+Judging from what the family has been doing and saying as of late, it seems Season 16 of Keeping Up with the Kardashians will be just as dramatic.